Cisco-UKI-DevX/pyATS-Lab-Guide/README.md

 Now all that's left to do is to run our testcase.
 In pyATS there are two ways to run a typical pyATS script:

-* Through pyats run job, which generates log and archives through the pyATS framework which can be viewed and inspectd
+* Through pyats run job, which generates log and archives through the pyATS framework which can be viewed and inspected
 * As standalone, and prints results to screen.

 We'll use the